Google Chrome Browser Share Grows Through February

 But I don’t think that is the whole story, as although more attention is being brought to the alternative browsers it’s only Google that would seem to be benefiting from this, and I think the reason for this is exactly the same reason that IE has been popular for all these years: people trust Google.

-So Chrome is on the rise, and could we be seeing it compete with Firefox in the future?
-Admittedly at this rate it will take them well over a decade to do so, but it could well become more of a three horse race in the future, and maybe the possible introduction of the Google Chrome OS (on a tablet device?) in the future may help this.
+So the Google Chrome browser share is on the rise, and could we be seeing it compete with Firefox in the future?
+Admittedly at this rate, it will take them well over a decade to do so, but it could well become more of a three-horse race in the future, and maybe the possible introduction of a Google Chrome OS laptop (or even on a tablet device?) in future may help this.
 We shall just have to wait and see!

 Via – Netmarket